 Yes.
 If you have found another tenant you wish to exchange with, you need to complete an initial request to exchange form.
 This is to confirm that you and your proposed exchange partner are eligible for the exchange.

 It is important that you visit and inspect the property you want to move to.
 You should look for any improvements the tenant has made, as they will become your responsibility.

 We will respond to your initial request to exchange within 5 working days of receipt of the completed form.
 We will then consider your initial application and tell you if you are able to go ahead with the exchange.
-You'll then need to complete the full application form.
+You'll then need to complete the full application form which will be sent out to you by post or email.
 We will let you know our decision within 42 days of receiving your full application form.
 We will not refuse permission without good reason.

 You should not make any arrangements to move until you have received written approval from all landlords.